 (Shimbashi - Bar).
 3438-3375

 Run by the Moto-Azabu liquor shop Kurihara, this is a larger branch of the original Kuri in Ginza, specializing in sake and shochu.
+For your tasting cnovenience, sake comes in small (60ml) glasses as an option.
 Their list of posted rules includes a prohibition on strong perfumes and smoking.
 [Go to branch review]

 Shimbashi 2-20-15, Shimbashi Ekimae Bldg #1 1F.
 Open 11am-9:30pm (LO).
 Closed weekends.